volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 `enable_offline_survivability_mode` - (Optional) When this feature is enabled on an existing site, the pods/services on this site will be restarted. (bool).

 `no_offline_survivability_mode` - (Optional) When this feature is disabled on an existing site, the pods/services on this site will be restarted. (bool).

-### Openebs Enterprise

-Device configuration for Pure Storage Service Orchestrator.

-`mayastor_pools` - (Optional) mechanism/transport/device type and differentiated by corresponding performance and/or attachment locality..
-See [Mayastor Pools ](#mayastor-pools) below for details.

 ### Os